Adam-Gladstone/Adam-Gladstone.github.io/_posts/python-projects/2025-03-19-Building-a-Flask-service-to-get-yfinance-data-Part-I.md

 ```

-As previously the API is divided into two parts.
+As previously described, the API is divided into two parts.
 The first part obtains the parameters, checks that the required parameters are present and sets up the table headers.
 The second part iterates over the input list of ticker symbols and for each symbol requests the data items from the ```ticker.info``` structure.
 Each row is appended to a list of rows.
 Finally, the *csv* table is returned using the ```DataFrame.to_csv``` method.

 The parameters are a comma-separated list of ticker symbols and a comma-separated list of fields (key names in the ```ticker.info``` dictionary).
 This provides a relatively flexible way to obtain stock financial data.